playcanvas/playcanvas-rest-api-tools/README.md

 There are some limitations:
 - Modules are not supported (Basis and Ammo)
 - Texture compression formats are not supported
+- Spine runtime is not supported
+- Any code relying on asset URLs being a file path will not work as they will be Base64 encoded

 ### Experimental features